Skip to Main Content

 Best for endorsements

 Why American Family made our list: American Family offers the ability to add several endorsements to your policy.
 Options include equipment breakdown, sump pump and water backup coverage, service line coverage, matching siding protection and credit theft protection and monitoring.
 If you would like help with determining exactly what you need, American Family has a personalized coverage assistant tool on its website that can help advise on standard and optional coverage for your Illinois home insurance policy.
-However, American Family’s digital tools are rated below average in the service category of the 2023 J.D.
-Power U.S. Insurance Digital Experience Study, so it might not be the best option for homeowners looking for online or mobile tools.
+American Family’s digital tools are ranked above average in the service category of the 2024 J.D.
+Power U.S. Insurance Digital Experience Study, so homeowners looking for online or mobile tools are likely to be satisfied.

 Who American Family may be good for: AmFam has several opportunities for homeowners to customize their policies.
 For example, it offers a diminishing deductible option, which could lower the amount you’d pay before coverage kicks in by $100 every year you're claim-free.
 That endorsement alone may make it worth consideration by homeowners on a tight budget.